 1. Squeeze limes, add juice to a large bowl.

-2. Bring water, garlic, salt and reserved lime rind, to a rolling boil.
+2. Bring about 4-6 cups of water, garlic, salt and reserved lime rind, to a rolling boil.
 Add shrimp, cover and turn off heat.
 Leave Shrimp in water 2-3 minutes or until pink.

 3. Once shrimp are pink, remove from pot and shock in ice cold water.
 This helps stop the cooking process.
 You don’t want to overcook the shrimp.
 Once cooled, chop into 1 inch pieces and add into the bowl with the lime juice.

-4. Dice onion, cilantro, and peppers and add to same bowl with shrimp.
+4. Dice onion, cilantro, and peppers (Red & Jalapeño) and add to same bowl with shrimp.